cocos/cocos-docs/en/animation/marionette/animation-graph-basics.md

 - **Threshold**: this item is visible when an animation has been added to the animation blending.
 Each time an animation is added, a new threshold will be added to the lower panel, and you can set each threshold size manually as needed; you can also check **Automatic Threshold Adjustment** to automatically divide the thresholds evenly, either one of the two.
 All the thresholds are arranged from top to bottom in the order of smallest to largest.

-- Animation clips can be attached directly on the animation in the grid layout area, or you can specify the animation clips in the **Inspector** tab on the left after selecting the animation.
+- Animation clips can be attached directly to the animation in the grid layout area, or specify the animation clips in the **Inspector** tab on the left after selecting the animation.

   > **Note**: if no animation clip is specified, it will cause problems.

   ![choose clip](animation-graph-basics/choose-clip.png)

-  If you need to remove the animation, right-click the animation directly in the grid layout area to remove it, or select the animation and click the gear icon button in the **Inspector** tab on the left to remove it.
+  To remove the animation, right-click the animation directly in the grid layout area to remove it, or select the animation and click the gear icon button in the **Inspector** tab on the left to remove it.

 For example, to achieve an even blend of standby, walk, and run animations based on the character's rate, set up as the following image: